Stock market today: Wall Street falls after 10-year yield climbs to the cusp of 5%

 Another report came Thursday to show the U.S. job market remains remarkably solid despite the much-higher rates.
 Fewer U.S. workers applied for unemployment benefits last week than expected, which indicates low levels of layoffs across the country.

-While that’s good for an economy that has defied predictions of a recession, it could also give inflation more fuel.
+While that’s good for an economy that has defied predictions of a recession, it could also add upward pressure on inflation.

 A separate report, though, said manufacturing in the mid-Atlantic region is weakening by more than economists expected.
 And a third report said sales of previously occupied homes fell last month, though not by as much as economists expected.
-Mortgage rates have climbed to their highest levels since 2000 in large part because of the 10-year yield's rise.
+Mortgage rates have climbed to their highest levels since 2000.

 What happens next with yields and the value of the U.S. dollar will depend on whether the U.S. economy can indeed pull off what’s called a “soft landing,” where growth slows enough to snuff out inflation but not so much that it causes a bad recession.
 It will also depend on how sticky inflation is following that landing, according to Athanasios Vamvakidis, foreign-exchange strategist at Bank of America.